Nontuberculous mycobacteria (NTM) are Mycobacteriaceae species that can cause the onset of illness in humans.

-Despite the fact that NTM are everywhere in the environment, in many countries, the conditions they cause are not reportable.
+Despite the fact that NTM species are everywhere in the environment and in many countries, the conditions they cause are not reportable.
 The key reason is that person-to-person transmission of the disease cannot be substantiated.
-Because of this lack of substantiation, the condition is officially not a concern to public health.
-Generally because the condition has not raised many “red flags,” investigators have also not made much movement towards comprehending the significance of the condition, in determining preventive measures, or in optimizing treatment protocols.
+As a result, the condition is officially not a concern to public health.

 A growing number of NTM conditions should spur the development of reliable diagnostics and novel medicines, which would address the disease.
 Current small clinical trials must give way to larger-scale randomized trials.
-Such studies would facilitate optimum drug discovery - creating those medicines which would bring about the best health outcomes with the least toxicity - and the development of the best treatment protocols.
+Such studies would facilitate optimum drug discovery, which would involve the creation of medicines that would provide the best health outcomes with the least toxicity, as well as the development of the best treatment protocols.

-One company, Insmed, Bridgewater, NJ, USA, is developing and investigating treatments for rare lung diseases.
-It is conducting a randomized, phase III, open-label study, to determine the effectiveness of liposomal amikacin for inhalation as part of a several-drug treatment plan for patients with NTM disease caused by the mycobacterium avium complex (MAC).
+One company, Insmed, located in Bridgewater, New Jersey in the United States, is developing and investigating treatments for rare lung diseases.
+To this end, Ismed is conducting a randomized, phase III, open-label study, to determine the effectiveness of liposomal amikacin for inhalation as part of a several-drug treatment plan for patients with NTM disease caused by the mycobacterium avium complex (MAC).
 In addition to determining how helpful the therapy would be for current treatment plans, the research would shed light on any side effects amikacin might cause.

-One organization, NTM Info and Research Inc., Coral Gables, FL, USA, is focused specifically on improving the lives of those infected with NTM, partly through research and education efforts.
-As part of its strategic plan, the company sponsors Rapid Information Pilot Studies (RIPS), which provide information on important research in order to obtain funding for large-scale research.
-In addition, it supports multi-centered efforts aimed at helping those suffering from NTM, as well as helping clinicians and NTM scientists.
+In addition, NTM Info and Research Inc. supports multi-centered efforts aimed at helping those suffering from NTM, as well as helping clinicians and NTM scientists.
 The organization also works with various patient support groups.
-NTM Info and Research funds or co-funds analyze patient vulnerabilities, and study the sources of and treatments for NTM.
+NTM Info and Research funds or co-funds analyze patient vulnerabilities and study the sources of and treatments currently available for NTM.
 It examines the prevalence of the disease in the USA.

 Currently-recruiting clinical trials involve identifying priorities and roadmaping research into bronchiectasis.
 Additionally, a survey is being conducted on the use of proton pump inhibitors for treating gastroesophageal reflux disease and related conditions.
 Information gained in this survey may determine future NTM treatments.